The AI Race

 These opinions have matriculated into the field of technical AI safety and now make up the majority of research efforts, largely because the entire funding landscape is controlled by utopists.

 Because utopists are driven to be the first to build AGI to control the future, they intentionally downplay the risks and neutralize any potential regulatory obstacles.
-Their behavior, and the secondary motions of Big Tech players and opportunists, further accelerating the race: everybody is trying to get ahead.
+Their behavior, and the secondary motions of Big Tech players and accelerationists, further accelerating the race: everybody is trying to get ahead.

 The race runs the risk of morphing from commercial to political as governments become increasingly convinced that AGI is a matter of national security and supremacy.
 Government intervention could override market forces and unlock significantly more funding, heightening geopolitical tensions.
 Political actors may be motivated to race out of fear that a competitor can deploy AGI that neutralizes all other parties.